JMMC-OpenDev/aspro-doc/aspro-doc-print.md

 ## Main functionalities
 -   **Dynamic User Interface**: any change made on GUI widgets is taken into account on plots immediately
 -   **Load / Save** an observation file: allows the user to save his work at any moment.
 The xml file produced can be reopened later (for off-line use, for example), and is convenient to save all information relative to a list of targets, which can be sent to collaborators, observers at the interferometer, etc...
--   **Interferometer sketch**: display base lines of the selected configuration(s)
+-   **Interferometer sketch**: display baselines of the selected configuration(s)
--   **Observability** plot: represents time intervals when the source can be observed with transit and elevation marks, night and twilight zones, delay line compensation for the selected base lines, (best) PoPs (CHARA), telescope shadowing (VLTI) and zenithal restriction, pointing restrictions due to the moon avoidance and the wind direction
+-   **Observability** plot: represents time intervals when the source can be observed with transit and elevation marks, night and twilight zones, delay line compensation for the selected baselines, (best) PoPs (CHARA), telescope shadowing (VLTI) and zenithal restriction, pointing restrictions due to the moon avoidance and the wind direction
--   **UV Coverage** plot: shows projected base lines on the UV plan and an image of the source model to see the UV coverage of the source
+-   **UV Coverage** plot: shows projected baselines on the UV plan and an image of the source model to see the UV coverage of the source
 -   **OIFits viewer**: provides several OIFits data plots (square visibility and closure phase vs spatial frequency ...) including error bars and spectral dispersion
 -   Multi configuration support to have an overview of UV coverages of one source observed with different configurations
 -   **Target editor**: show complete target information, edit missing target magnitudes and associate calibrators to your science targets
 -   **Model editor**: each source can have its own object model composed of several elementary models (punct, disk, ring, gaussian, limb darkened disk ...) or an user-defined model (FITS image)
 -   **Interoperability** using SAMP (VO protocol):
-    -   Import targets from VO tools like Simbad, ViZier, Topcat using VOTable format (version 1.1 and 1.2)
+    -   Import targets from VO tools like Simbad, VizieR, Topcat using VOTable format (version 1.1 and 1.2)
     -   SearchCal to search calibrators for your science target(s)
     -   LITpro to prepare your model fitting using generated OIFits file(s) and the object model of your current target
     -   OIFits Explorer or OImaging to prepare your data processing